 Ultimately, the Wells Fargo $142 million settlement serves as a potent reminder that we must remain vigilant, informed, and engaged in demanding transparency and fairness from the institutions that shape our world.
 It's a win for accountability, a step toward justice, and a reminder that we, the people, have a voice and the power to effect change.

-Wells Fargo to Pay $142 Million in Fake Account Settlement - The Brass Coq
+Wells Fargo's $142 Million Settlement - The Brass Coq

-Wells Fargo pays $575 million to settle state investigations over fake - The Brass Coq
+Wells Fargo to pay $110 million to settle fake account suit - The Brass Coq

 Wells Fargo given preliminary approval to pay out US$142 - The Brass Coq

-Wells Fargo victims get closer to payback in $142 million settlement - The Brass Coq
+What you need to know about the Wells Fargo fake account $142 million - The Brass Coq

 wells fargo $142 million settlement - The Brass Coq